europanite/client_side_python/README.md

  [PlayGround](https://europanite.github.io/client_side_python/)

-A Client-Side Browser-Based Python Playground.
+A Browser-based Python Runner playground powered by Pyodide.
+Try Python code in your web browser.
+No server, No account, or No payment is required.

 ---

 ## Overview

 Client Side Python is a **browser-based Python playground powered by Pyodide**.
-All Python code runs **entirely inside your browser tab** (WebAssembly, no backend), so your code never leaves your machine.
+Python code runs **inside your browser tab** (WebAssembly, no backend).

 This makes it useful for: